MattLangers/Examples/README.md

 ## Honest appraisal

 * Specification pattern:
-  * Can this be extended to be able to use EntityFrameworkQueryableExtensions.ThenInclude method: I need to spend some time investigating this further.
+  * Can this be extended to be able to use EntityFrameworkQueryableExtensions.ThenInclude method: I need to spend some extra time investigating this further.
 * Overall the unit-test coverage should be better.
 * Infrastructure:
   * I would consider using Azure AD to harden the security - we could use an AD identity for the application when running in the cloud, to restrict access to the database.